chriskrycho/v5.chriskrycho.com/site/journal/2025/Lowercase Your Namespaces.md

 console.log(FooNS.helpWith(someFoo));
 ```

-`FooNS` (or `TaskNS`!) is, once again, just kind of gross.
+`FooNS` (or `TaskNS`!) is, once again, just kind of gross, though.

 I was just stumped and frustrated.
 There doesn’t seem to be a great way to do this.

 And then I thought about how I would do it in Rust.
-It would look something like this:
+It would look something like this (not bothering to show the definition of the `foo` module):

 ```rust
 mod foo;